This Strawberry Matcha Latte combines fresh strawberries and matcha into a refreshing fruity, milky drink!

 This strawberry matcha latte is quick and easy to make and requires just 4 ingredients: fresh strawberries, milk, sweetener of your choice, and matcha.
 It's divided in 3 layers, which makes this latte distinctive and colorful!

+Love the combo of strawberries and matcha?
+Then dive into this easy recipe for the best Strawberry Matcha Latte!
 This recipe can be adapted as a vegan-friendly latte too.

 Ingredients and Substitutions